Call Today! Free Immediate Response (818) 781-1570

 Child Abduction or Kidnapping?

 It's common for people to get confused over child abduction and kidnapping.
 What's the difference?
 Kidnapping is a much more serious crime.
-It's described as a forcible abduction, stealing, or taking away another person a “substantial distance” by force or threats with intent to cause harm, or detain someone against their will.
+It's described as a forcible abduction, stealing, or taking away another person a “substantial distance” by force or threats with intent to cause harm, or detaining someone against their will.

-Additionally, kidnapping is a crime made against a person of any age.
-Child abduction is typically unlawful interference in child custody, meaning depriving the other parent the right to custody by impeding their legal right to be with their child.
+Additionally, kidnapping is a crime committed against a person of any age.
+Child abduction is typically unlawful interference in child custody, meaning depriving the other parent of the right to custody by impeding their legal right to be with their child.
 In this context, a child must be under 18 years old.
 It does not normally involve taking the child against their will or using force or threats.

 Legal Definitions of Child Abduction